CoderAllan/GitCommitsAnalysis/README.md

 [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) for generating the Json dump of the analysis data.

+[TypeScriptAST](https://github.com/ToCSharp/TypeScriptAST) for counting methods and functions in Typescript files.

 [Google charts](https://developers.google.com/chart) for displaying the pie chart and the scatter charts in the HTML report.

 [Bootstrap](https://getbootstrap.com/docs/3.4/getting-started/) for styling the HTML report.